kotolex/checking/README.md

 Test "__main__.check_cat" [Cat from 140288585437776] SUCCESS!
 ```

-If you need to use text file as a provider and get data line by line, you can use DATA_FILE function:
+If you want to use a text file as a data source, you can use `DATA_FILE` helper function to skip the file handling boilerplate code:

 ```python
 from checking import *